cimbyote/Scale_Quiz_App/README.md

 - [ ] Implement structure to hold a group of scales
 - [ ] Implement Helper Class for getting/printing notes and scales
     - [ ] Service Locator Pattern to Avoid an unnecessary singleton?
+    - [ ] Move enums to this service locator
 - [ ] Implement a visual aspect/remove from console once structures are in place

 ## Contributing